modelstar-labs/docs/docs/quickstart/index.md

 :::

-This will give the following output, which shows you the available databases for your named-seesion, here it is `snowflake-test`.
+This will give the following output, which shows you the available databases for your named-session, here it is `snowflake-test`.

 ```
 	Loading configuration: [snowflake-test]